WHO WE ARE

 With a master's degree in Public Policy (M.P.P.) from the University of Chicago, Jorge is a firm believer and practitioner of evidence-based policymaking and analysis.
 He is trained in data collection methods, statistical analysis and project management.
 Jorge also holds a bachelor’s degree (B.A.) in International Relations from the Instituto Tecnologico Autonomo de Mexico.

-Theresa is committed to giving a voice to individuals, organizations and industries dedicated to improving and building community through art, culture, entertainment and education.
+Theresa is committed to giving a voice to individuals, organizations and industries dedicated to improving and building community through art, culture, entertainment, education and healthcare.

 Alvaro holds a Master's Degree in Public Policy (MPP) from the University of Chicago, Harris School of Public Policy.
 He also has a double major (B.A.) in Industrial/Computer Science Engineering.
 His interest in cultural policy began while serving as a department coordinator in 2010-2011 on a number of Chilean government social programming initiatives.
 This experience led to extensive studies into the impact of culture on local communities and the role of government institutions like the new Ministry of Culture in Chile.
 His investment in cultural policy continues today through his ongoing research and teaching duties carried out in both Chile and the United States.